 Batman Arkham VR

 Be the Batman in VR – what more sell do you need than that?
-The new Arkham game from Rocksteady Studios is already one of our favourites.
-It sees you exploring iconic locations like the Batcave, focusing on Batman's skills as a detective but getting to use gadgets like Battarangs too.
+The new Arkham game from Rocksteady Studios is already one of our favourite PS VR titles and sees you exploring iconic Gotham locations like the Batcave.
+The game focuses on Batman's skills as a detective, but don't worry, you'll still get plenty of opportunities to throw around some Battarangs.